 What if too much maintenance has been paid?

-If the paying partner has paid too much maintenance over a longer period, legal recovery may be possible.
-In practice, the court looks at, among other things, the duration of the overpayment, the financial situation of both parties, and whether the recipient has already spent the money on living expenses.
-Full recovery is therefore regularly limited or rejected.
+When the paying partner has paid too much maintenance for a long period, recovery is legally possible but not self-evident.
+The court looks at, among other things, the duration of the overpayment, the financial situation of both parties, and whether the recipient has already spent the money on living expenses.
+In Simmelink cases, we see that full recovery is more often limited or rejected when the recipient has spent the money in good faith on daily expenses.

 There is no fixed statutory period after which recovery is no longer possible; the judge weighs all circumstances of the case.
 This underscores the importance of acting promptly: the sooner a request for change is filed, the smaller the risk of unrecoverable overpayment.